 2.1 If EPMI fails to schedule and/or deliver all or part of the Energy Quantity for a period for which the call is exercised, and such failure is not excused by Force Majeure or Buyer’s failure to perform, then EPMI shall pay Buyer, within five (5) Business Days of invoice receipt, an amount for such deficiency equal to the positive difference, if any, obtained by subtracting the Contract Price from the Replacement Price.
 The invoice for such amount shall include a written statement explaining in reasonable detail the calculation of such amount.
 "Replacement Price" means the price at which Buyer, acting in a commercially reasonable manner, purchases for delivery at the Delivery Point a replacement for such Energy Quantity not delivered by EPMI, plus (i) costs reasonably incurred by Buyer in purchasing such substitute energy and (ii) additional transmission charges, if any, reasonably incurred by Buyer to the Delivery Point, or absent a purchase, the market price at the Delivery Point for such Energy Quantity not delivered as determined by Buyer in a commercially reasonable manner; provided, however, in no event shall such price include any penalties, ratcheted demand or similar charges, nor shall Buyer be required to utilize or change its utilization of its owned or controlled assets or market positions to minimize EPMI’s liability.
 For the purposes of this definition, Buyer shall be considered to have purchased replacement Energy Quantity to the extent Buyer shall have entered into one or more arrangements in a commercially reasonable manner whereby Buyer repurchases its obligation to sell and deliver the Energy Quantity to another party at the Delivery Point.

-2.2 If Buyer fails to schedule and/or receive all or part of the Energy Quantity for a period for which the call is exercised and such failure is not excused by Force Majeure or by EPMI’s failure to perform, then Buyer shall pay EPMI, within five (5) business days of invoice receipt, an amount for such deficiency equal to the positive difference, if any, obtained by subtracting the Sales Price from the Contract Price.
+2.2 If Buyer fails to schedule and/or receive all or part of the Energy Quantity for a period for which the call is exercised and such failure is not excused by Force Majeure or by EPMI’s failure to perform, then Buyer shall pay EPMI, within five (5) Business Days of invoice receipt, an amount for such deficiency equal to the positive difference, if any, obtained by subtracting the Sales Price from the Contract Price.
 The invoice for such amount shall include a written statement explaining in reasonable detail the calculation of such amount.
 "Sales Price" means the price at which EPMI, acting in a commercially reasonable manner, resells such Energy Quantity not received by Buyer, deducting from such proceeds any (i) costs reasonably incurred by EPMI in reselling such energy and (ii) additional transmission charges, if any, reasonably incurred by EPMI in delivering such Energy Quantity to the third party purchasers, or absent a sale, assuming a sale could have been made in a commercially reasonable manner, the market price at the Delivery Point for such Energy Quantity not received as determined by EPMI in a commercially reasonable manner; provided, however, in no event shall such price include any penalties, ratcheted demand or similar charges, nor shall EPMI be required to utilize or change its utilization of its owned or controlled assets, including contractual assets, or market positions to minimize Buyer’s liability.
 For purposes of this definition, EPMI shall be considered to have resold such Energy Quantity to the extent EPMI shall have entered into one or more arrangements in a commercially reasonable manner whereby EPMI repurchases its obligation to purchase and receive the Energy Quantity from another party at the Delivery Point.